Agricultural Training for Refugees

 CRESS aims to increase food security for the refugee and host families by delivering training to improve nutrition and provide income generation from growing vegetables using sustainable organic techniques.

 A wide variety of vegetables are promoted and grown in both the group gardens and individual home gardens.
-The picture here shows the garden for the Joyful group and has the three vegetables mostly grown which are onions, cabbages and tomatoes.
-These represent one variety each from leaf/root/fruit vegetables categories.
 The farmers are trained to use crop rotation which prevents pest build up and enables efficient use of soil nutrients.

 Agriculture Stories